@discoverhalifaxva

 Out of This World Views

 Have you ever tried to look at the night sky, only to see the moon, possibly a few very bright stars, and little else?
-This is an immediate side effect of light pollution, caused by streetlights and buildings lit at night, which is common in urban settings.
+This is an immediate side effect of light pollution, which is caused by streetlights and buildings lit at night.
+This is all too common in cities and suburban settings.
 Staunton River State Park’s natural surroundings and rural location means it is unaffected by light pollution.
-This unique quality was certified by the International Dark-Sky Association, and the state park joined a list of other dark sky parks that are recognized internationally.
+This unique quality was certified by the International Dark-Sky Association.
+This has resulted in the state park joining an exclusive list of dark sky parks that are recognized internationally.

-If you’re looking for a unique experience that’s not only informative but fun, a visit to these monthly astronomical sessions is a must.
+If you’re looking for a unique experience that’s not only informative but fun, an evening stargazing at Staunton River is a must.
 Between the serene setting of the park, views of the heavens, and the enthusiasm and knowledge of CHAOS members, the astronomy sessions are sure to delight visitors and locals alike.
 For more information, visit Staunton River State Park’s website, learn more about the members and goals of CHAOS, and see upcoming sessions on their page.

 Self Guided Events